albanpetit/albanpetit.com/content/assignments/project-management/index.md

 ```bash
 git commit -m "message" -m "full description about the modifications"
 ```

 #### Git push
 Updates remote repository using local snapshot of the content.
 ```bash
 git push
 ```

 ### VScode
 {{< image src="https://fabacademy.org/2020/labs/lamachinerie/students/alban-petit/img/logoVSCode.png" position="left" width="150" right="10" >}}
-As I said before, I personally use VScode to program and work on my project.
+I personally use VScode to program and work on my project.

 VScode have Git possibilities integrated, and you can make all the commit/push/pull command directly inside it.
 Just click on the icon named "Souce Control" in the left panel inside VScode, and you will find all the command to commit/push/pull your modifications.
 ![](https://code.visualstudio.com/assets/docs/editor/versioncontrol/scm-providers-list.png)

 ### Commit name convention
+With Git, and big projects, commits can get messy quickly, especially if several people work on it, trust me, so it can be good to use a convention.
 Good commit messages serve at least three important purposes:
-- To speed up the reviewing process.
+- To speed up the reviewing process
-- To help us write a good release note.
+- To help us write a good release note
-- To help the future/other maintainers of the project.
+- To help the future/other maintainers of the project

-So you can structure your commit message like this:
+Personally I try to use this method as often as possible :
 ```
 <type> <sujet>